-Ta Table of Contents xii xiii xiii xiii xiv xv xv xv xvi xvii xvii xvii xviii xviii 1 Introducing Multilevel Models 1.1 Multilevel data structures 1 1 2 3 6 2 Introduction to Multilevel Modelling 2.1 The tutorial data set 9 10 13 21 28 36 3 Residuals 3.1 What are multilevel residuals?
-37 37 40 43 45 1 Random Intercent and Random Slone Models 17 x CONTENTS
+Ta Table of Contents xii In About the Centre for Multilevel Modelling Installing the MLwiN software MLwiN overview Enhancements in Version 2.26 Estimation Exploring, importing and exporting data Improved ease of use MLwiN Help Compatibility with existing MLn software Macros The structure of the User's Guide Acknowledgements Further information about multilevel modelling Technical Support xiii xiv xv xv xvi xvii xvii xviii xviii xviii 1 Introducing Multilevel Models 1.1 Multilevel data structures 1.2 Consequences of ignoring a multilevel structure 1.3 Levels of a data structure 1.4 An introductory description of multilevel modelling 1 1 2 3 6 2 Introduction to Multilevel Modelling 2.1 The tutorial data set 9 10 13 20 28 36 3 Residuals 3.1 What are multilevel residuals?
+37 37 40 43 45 4 Random Intercept and Random Slope Models 47 x CONTENTS

 4.1 Random intercept models 47

 4.2 Graphing predicted school lines from a random intercept model 51

-4.3 The effect of clustering on the standard errors of coefficients .
+4.3 The effect of clustering on the standard errors of coefficients.
 58

 4.4 Does the coefficient of standlrt vary across schools?
 Intro-

 ducing a random slope 59

 4.5 Graphing predicted school lines from a random slope model .
 63

 Cha pter learning outcomes 64

 5 Gra phical Procedures for Exploring the Model 67

-J 5.1 Displaying multiple graphs 67
+U 5.1 Displaying multiple graphs 67

 5.2 Highlighting in graphs

 pter learning outcomes 78

-Olla prof fourming outcomes •
+CHa processing outcomes 10

-6 Con ntextual Effects 7 9
+6 Cor atextual Effects 7 9

-6.1 The impact of school gender on girls' achievement 80
+6.1 The impact of school gender on girls' achievement

-6.2 Contextual effects of school intake ability averages 83
+6.2 v e

 Cha pter learning outcomes 88

-7 Mod delling the Variance as a Function of Explanatory Vari-
+7 Mo delling the Variance as a Function of Explanatory Vari-

-• able - · · · · · · · · · · · · · · · · · · · 89

-7.1
+able 89

+7.1 A level 1 variance function for two groups 89

 Variance functions at level 2

-7.3 Further elaborating the model for the student-level variance
+7.3 Further elaborating the model for the student-level variance .

-pter learning outcomes
+Cha pter learning outcomes

-0 a

-8 8 107
+8 Cot ting Started with your Data 107

-8.1 Inputting your data set into MLwiN
+O 8.1 Inputting your data set into MLwiN

-Reading in an ASCII text data file 107
+0.1 Reading in an ASCII text data file

-Common problems that can occur in reading ASCII data from 100
+Common problems that can occur in reading ASCII data from 107

-a text file
+a text file 100

 Pasting data into a worksheet from the clipboard

-Naming columns
+•

-Adding category names
+Naming columns Adding category names

 Missing data

 Unit identification columns

 Saving the worksheet

-0.0 Sorting your data set
+Sorting your data set

 8.2 Fitting models in MLwiN

-What are you trying to model?
+0.2 What are you trying to model?

 Do you really need to fit a multilevel model?
-110

-Have you built up your model from a variance components model?
+Have you built up your model from a variance components 110

+model?
 115

 Have you centred your predictor variables?

 Cha pter learning outcomes

--

-9 117
+9 Loc istic Models for Binary and Binomial Responses 117

-9.1 Introduction and description of the example data
+J 9.1 Introduction and description of the example data

-9.2 Single-level logistic regression
+9.1 Single-level logistic regression

-Link functions 116
+J.4 Link functions